Your Ad Here

 Also, the ends of the bridge varied by builder.
 Pony Plate Girder float bridges could be found with tapered ends, rounded ends, square ends:

-Hybrid (Plate Girder & Truss)
+Composite (Plate Girder & Truss)

 Please note the above illustrations do not show winches, jacks and other equipment, and minor aesthetic differences varied by builder.